prichey/prestonrichey.com/src/pages/blog/react-rust-wasm-hello/index.md

 I'm super excited about <xa href="https://webassembly.org/">WebAssembly</xa>!
 It's fast, (can be) small, and extremely portable.
 In fact, I wouldn't be surprised if in the near future most web developers write code that eventually gets compiled to Wasm.

-But currently there's not a huge selection resources online showing how to get up and running with WebAssembly (abbreviated as *Wasm*).
-Most tutorials (understandably) focus on writing and compiling a module, but are handwavy about the logistics of actually using the generated module.
-What follows is a working setup I figured out for using Wasm code in a basic React app.
+But currently there's not a huge selection of resources showing how to get started with WebAssembly, and I couldn't find any tutorials that worked with <xa href="https://github.com/facebook/create-react-app">create-react-app</xa>.
+Most focus on writing and compiling a module, but rush over the details of actually using Wasm code.
+What follows is a basic setup for a React app using WebAssembly that should serve as a good foundation for more complex applications.

 </section>